supnate/rekit/docs/cli.md

 Rekit tools are pure scripts shipped with created applications.
 They are put in the `tools` folder of your app and are supposed to be edited to meet additional requirements of your project.

 ##### tools/server.js
-This script is used to start dev servers, by default it starts all 3 servers include webpack dev server, Rekit portal and the build result server.
+This script is used to start dev servers, by default it starts all 3 servers include webpack dev server, Rekit Studio and the build result server.
 You can only start some of servers by arguments.

 Usage:
 ```